 Cheese

 You can use any kind of cheese you like, as long as you don’t put too much.
-The most traditional option and my favorite is fresh mozzarella, which gives a nice, creamy texture and flavor to the pizza.
+The most traditional option and my favorite is fresh mozzarella, which gives a nice, creamy texture and great flavor, to the pizza.
 In combination with the tomato sauce, fresh mozzarella is really delicious.

 If you want to add some stronger, more interesting flavors, adding some hard, aged cheese is great.
 Pecorino Romano or Parmigiano-Reggiano are great options.